The function derivative

 where is the tensor of functions and denotes the -th order partial derivative with respect to the -th variable.

-matches the length of var
+When order matches the length of var, it is

 assumed that the differentiation order is provided for each variable.
 In